demo-repositories/schwab-poc/sanity/README.md

 That should be all you need to be able to reference your new schema!

+## Lucide icons

+For content icons in the studio you can pass any Reaact component.
+Sanity exposes a large set of built-in components you can view [here](https://icons.sanity.build/all), but this workspace also has [Lucide icons](https://lucide.dev/icons/) installed to supplement the options from `@sanity/icons`.

 ## General Sanity docs and resources

 -   [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)